0xalexbel/fhe-erc3643/README.md

 - Few modules have yet to be converted into FHE.
 - The vast majority of the TREX test suite has also been converted.
 Consequently, running the test suite on a real node is currently impracticable.
 - Due to the large amount of tests, it is not possible to run the full test suite in a single hardhat test command.
 The node.js runtime eventually will run out of memory.
-- The DVA contract is also fully converted as well as its entire test suite.
+- The DvA (Delivery versus Action) contract is also fully converted as well as its entire test suite.
+A fully running example is available at A full running script is available at [./test/scripts/fhevm/DVA.sh](https://github.com/0xalexbel/fhe-erc3643/blob/main/test/scripts/fhevm/DVA.sh)
+- `OnChainID` is included as-is along with its test suite, just renamed to `identity` (added solidity 0.8.24 support + linter corrections).
+No FHE features have been included.

 # Install & Test